Select Page

 And just when we started to feel like we were getting the hang of it two days later, they said, “Okay, you guys are ready to go home now” and they gently—but firmly—kicked us out of the hospital.

-One of my first moments of panic came when I wrestled with the car seat like a complete amateur in the hospital parking lot, realizing that the safety of this precious little life had just been thrust completely into my care.
+One of my first moments of panic came when I wrestled with the car seat like a complete amateur in the hospital parking lot, realizing that the safety of this precious little life had just been thrust into my care.

 Most parents will tell you that you never feel prepared to be a parent—I certainly didn’t.

 I felt unprepared and wanted to invest the time learning about effective parenting behaviors.
+And I can still say that it is the most humbling and challenging thing I have ever done.

 The strongest kind of leadership involves building a foundation of leading yourself well first, then leading your family, and then looking to impact the workplace and world.

 When life bestows the blessing of another human into our care, it becomes one of the most important responsibilities we will ever have.
+I could screw up a lot of other things in my life, but I don’t want to regret not giving my best time and energy to my parenting account.

 “Parenting is perhaps the only unique leadership role that I have, every other leadership job can be done by someone else.” –Andy Stanley